preciofishbone/OmniaDocs/release-notes/28.0.0/index.rst

 - Several improvements to align with WCAG 2.1 AA. (#114277)
 - Improved behaviour of Request Access for Office 365 Groups.
 - Pre-Allocate height for Omnia Header on SharePoint Team Sites.
-- Omnia document Management: Review job will now self heal if something went wrong during previous runs.
+- Omnia document Management: Review job will now try to self heal if something went wrong during previous runs.
-- Omnia look & feel improvements. (#106917)
+- Omnia blocks small look & feel improvements. (#106917)
 - Profile Completion: Display message informing user that a change to the profile image cant be reverted after a new image is uploaded. (#106298)
 - Navigation node hover text translation support. (#101774)
 - You can now disable support for legacy pages and hide the option in Manage Content. (#102851)